psidnell/ofplugins/README.md

 ## [Sort Plugin](sort.omnifocusjs)

-This plugin performs a "smart" sort of the tasks in a project accounting for status, defer and due.
-This functionality is available in the MacOS version but not in iOS.
+This plugin performs a "smart" sort of the tasks in a project accounting for flagged, status, defer and due dates.

 ## [Copy Skip Repeat](copySkipRepeat.omnifocusjs)